Friday, 16 August – Sunday, 18 August 2019

 We’re offering a nutritious, plentiful and delicious meat-free menu, providing fair trade coffee and tea and working with our food suppliers to encourage local or sustainable sourcing.

 We’ve partnered with Eighth Plate from NCASS who will be on site collecting and redistributing waste food.
-They estimate, based on attendance and number of food traders, they will be able to redistribute 8.1 tonnes (or 21,000 meals) to those who need it most.
+They estimate, based on attendance and number of food traders.
+In 2018 we redistributed over 50,000 meals to those who are more in need.

 Donate and Reuse